 One of the most contentious aspects of any divorce is the division of assets.
 However, the already complicated process becomes even more so when there is a business involved.
 A business is considered a marital asset, and as such, needs to be divided equally amongst the divorcing parties.
 While this may seem simple in concept, valuing a business and then distributing shares equally is anything but simple when you take into consideration the value of the equipment, accounts receivable, accounts payable, third party ownership, and dozens of other factors.

-At Arami Law Office, we cannot promise that your divorce will be easy, but we can promise that our Chicago divorce lawyers will provide the unwavering guidance and support you need to make it through the process as quickly and painlessly as possible.
+At Arami Law Office, we cannot promise that your divorce will be easy, but we can promise that our Chicago divorce lawyer will provide the unwavering guidance and support you need to make it through the process as quickly and painlessly as possible.

 When both spouses own the business together, divorce becomes more complicated than it already is.
 In addition to settling their differences, dealing with custody issues (if applicable), and dividing their non-business assets, they must know how to maintain a professional relationship until they can figure out the best way to proceed.
 Typically, couples that are also business partners opt to close their business, sell the assets, and split the profits.
 Others, however, allow one spouse to buy the other out.
 Very rarely does a divorcing couple choose to remain in business together.